 Watch Bob Dylan return to the stage at the Isle of Wight Festival, 1969

+With music festivals feeling like a distant memory, we thought we’d join up these two lines of enquiry and find one of Bob Dylan’s greatest festival performances.
+Of course, we had to revisit the second year of the legendary Isle of Wight Festival and likely its most famous headliner ever—Mr Zimmerman.
 On August 31, 1969, Bob Dylan ended a three-year hiatus from paid gigs by performing at the Isle of Wight festival, an event that had gathered mystique after its first festival in 1968.

 The clip below is revered as the return of one of the greatest songwriters of all time.
-But it nearly didn’t happen.
+However, it nearly didn’t happen.
 As Dylan and his family were due to sail across the Atlantic on the QE2, Dylan’s son Jesse was hit with a cabin door and hospitalised.
 Dylan just about made the show after taking a last-minute plane.

 It may not have seen The Beatles take to the stage with Dylan but his performance, while dressed in an impeccable cream suit, remains one of the singer’s finest moments.
-The 20-minute clip below features not only performances from Bob Dylan accompanied by The Band but also footage from a press conference with the man, some shots of the festival itself as well as some of The Beatles in the crowd for the eagle-eyed among you.
+The 20-minute clip below features not only performances from Bob Dylan accompanied by The Band, but also footage from a press conference with the man, some shots of the festival itself as well as some of The Beatles in the crowd for the eagle-eyed among you.

 The clip is a composite of colour and black and white footage that focuses mainly on Dylan’s performance in the headline slot.
 In the footage Bob Dylan and The Band plays songs ‘She Belongs To Me’, ‘I Threw It All Away’, ‘Highway 61 Revisited’, ‘One Too Many Mornings’, ‘I Pity The Poor Immigrant’ as well as ‘Quinn The Eskimo’